sifive/duh/README.md

 # Design ∪ Hardware

 DUH (pronounced [**[dûx]**](https://en.wiktionary.org/wiki/%D0%B4%D1%83%D1%85)) is a suite of tools for packaging reusable hardware components and designs.
-DUH enables the generation of JSON5 [duh-documents][ddoc] for describing these components, and also enables export from these documents to output deliverables.
+DUH enables the generation of JSON5 [duh-documents][/doc] for describing these components, and also enables export from these documents to output deliverables.